 Hello everyone!
-If there is even an “everyone” to be writing to… This article is long overdue but with the craziness of summer and the construction and rebuild of my blog, please cut me a break.
+This article is long overdue, but with the craziness of summer and the construction and rebuild of my blog, please cut me a break.

 This August, I celebrated my birthday with my closest friends and boyfriend in beautiful the BC Wine Country that is, the Okanagan.
 Now, I am no strange to the Okanagan, as I have spent much of my time there throughout my life.
 I am also no stranger when it comes to vino, as many of you may already know.
 However, despite my amount of time spent in Kelowna, and although I had experienced the Okanagan wine culture through touring wineries in Osoyoos, Oliver, Summerland, and Naramata, I had not yet experienced the Kelowna wineries.
 More specifically, West Kelowna.
 So, what better way to celebrate a wine-loving, twenty-something’s summer birthday?